Long-Term Renting Rising: Study Highlights Shifting Trends

 More than a quarter (28 percent) have stayed even longer, with baby boomers (41 percent) and Gen X renters (28 percent) leading the way when it comes to staying put.

-The study, conducted by Talker Research for digital insurance company Lemonade, revealed that 62 percent of renters said moving before year’s end was either unlikely or out of the question.
+The study revealed that 62 percent of renters said moving before year’s end was either unlikely or out of the question.

 Still, anxieties remain: nearly a quarter (22 percent) admitted they have “commitment issues” with their home — wanting something new but reluctant to leave.